took this image of NGC 1535 with iTelescope

 telescopes, it really shines in large aperture instruments.

-This is a small, very high surface brightness object that takes
+As a small, very high surface brightness object,

 magnification extremely well.
-For the best view, it is
+So for the best view, it is

 important to use as much